silverweed/lifish/README.md

 aren't required).
 Remember to `cmake -G "MSYS Makefiles" .`, otherwise cmake will probably generate a VS makefile.

-#### Multithreaded mode ####
-The game can be compiled in multithreaded mode (separate logic and rendering), but at the moment it's not really a good idea to do so, as:
-- the framerate probably won't improve (and it needs not, should be already smooth 120fps)
-- odd behaviours and occasional crashes may occur.

 ### Command line parameters ###
 If launched from the command line, `lifish` accepts a bunch of parameters (see `lifish -h` for details).
 It also accepts an optional argument which is the path of the level JSON to use (default: `lifish.json`).